techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 ## Step 2 - Enabling digital signage

-To enable digital signage for your tenant, log in to **Teams Rooms Pro Management** portal > go to **Settings** > **Digital signage** > toggle On **Digital signage** on the digital signage tenant management page.
+To enable digital signage for your tenant, sign in to **Teams Rooms Pro Management** portal > go to **Settings** > **Digital signage** > toggle On **Digital signage** on the digital signage tenant management page.

-Next, you'll need to add a signage source.
+Next, you need to add a signage source.
 You can add multiple signage sources for your tenant and assign a different source per room or room group.
 Supported signage sources include third-party digital signage providers and web URLs.
 Native integrations with the following trusted third-party digital signage providers are available:

 - [Appspace](https://www.appspace.com/microsoft-teams-rooms/)